Polurrian on the Lizard

 Rooms

-The 40 or so rooms are arranged over 3 floors, including some on the ground floor (for the less mobile) and some under the roof (which have the best sea views).
-Of course, sea views are what it is all about - sometimes turquoise, sometimes silver or glinting orange, always fringed with the foam of breaking waves - and it is amply worth paying the small supplement for them.
+The rooms are divided into three categories: inland, seaview and superior (like seaview, but larger).
+They are arranged over three floors, including some on the ground floor (for the less mobile) and some under the roof (which have the best sea views).
+The six villas are on a little hill opposite the hotel.
+The sea views are what it is all about - sometimes turquoise, sometimes silver or glinting orange, always fringed with the foam of breaking waves - and it is amply worth paying the small supplement for them.

 Features include: